13 LikesTransport & Logistics

 There are lots of routes into this industry that don't call for a degree.
 In some cases, having good communication skills, customer services skills and being personable is more important than having qualifications, as employers will often provide on-the-job training for new employees.

-- GCSE: You might not need to study a particular subject at A-level, but you should aim for A-C in maths, English and at least one science subject at GCSE.
+- GCSE: You might not need to study a particular subject at A-level, but you should aim for 8-4 in maths, English and at least one science subject at GCSE.

 - Vocational: There are intermediate and advanced apprenticeships and on the job training available for jobs in removals, supply, transport, mechanics and air traffic control.